-If the internal battery is becoming drained while fault locating, any 12V battery or DC power source, provided it can source more than 50 A (e.g. a car battery) and is fully charged, can be connected to the 12 V terminals 13 in order to extend the operation time or the unit must be connected to a suitable AC source (see below AC Line Operation).
+If the internal battery is becoming drained while fault locating, any 12 V battery, provided it can source more than 50 A (e.g. a car battery) and is fully charged, can be connected to the 12 V terminals 13 in order to extend the operation time or the unit must be connected to a suitable AC source (see below AC Line Operation).